jlauinger/ezmlm-tools/README.md

 # ezmlm wrapper commands

 These are some handy commands for managing ezmlm on the command line.
 They add features that are not provided out of the box.
+The repository includes modified German locale files that correctly apply header encoding.

 ## Configuration

 ```
-cp jl-ezmlm.conf.example jl-ezmlm.conf
+cp jl-ezmlm.conf.example ~/.jl-ezmlm.conf
 ```

+Copy the configuration file to your home directory.
+This is where it is expected by the scripts.
 Configure your ezmlm root directory, if it is not `~/ezmlm`.
 Add the executable files in the directory to your PATH, e.g.:

 ```
 cd ~/bin